flan/tyuo/README.md

 independent walks from the keytoken, then directly joins them together)

-If no productions can be assembled in this manner, then forward and backward walks are conducted from arbitrary terminal-initial states, attempting to choose granches that include a keytoken along the way.
-This is so tyuo almost always has something to say, even if it ends up being completely irrelevant.
+If no productions can be assembled in this manner, then forward and backward walks are conducted from arbitrary terminal-initial states, attempting to choose branches that include a keytoken along the way.
+This is so *tyuo* almost always has something to say, even if it ends up being completely irrelevant.

 To support this flow, the highest-order n-gram model is tried first in each step, successively falling back to the lowest